oxsecurity/megalinter/docs/descriptors/clojure_clj_kondo.md

   --dependencies: don't report any findings.
 Useful for populating cache while linting dependencies.

   --copy-configs: copy configs from dependencies while linting.

+  --skip-lint: skip lint/analysis, still check for other tasks like copy-configs.

   --fail-level <level>: minimum severity for exit with error code.
 Supported values:
     warning, error.
 The default level if unspecified is warning.